 Upon successful completion of the program, students can seek employment as apprentices.
 The Industry Training Authority has approved this program as meeting the technical training for Level 1 of the Carpentry Apprenticeship and 450 work-based hours credit toward their time in trade.

 Carpenters must be able to work at heights and in adverse weather.
-Potential students with medical or physical difficulties should contact the Disability Resource Centre to arrange an interview (telephone interview if out of town) with the Institute's rehabilitation specialist at 604-451-6963.
+Potential students with medical or physical difficulties should contact Accessibility Services to arrange an interview (telephone interview if out of town) with the Institute's rehabilitation specialist at 604-451-6963.